 - Seeing the need for both personal healing and collective trauma integration.
 Both seem to intertwine, but there is more to learn about how to actively engage in both in these lab journeys.

 - Grappling with the question whether we are, in fact, recreating neo-colonial structures in this lab.
 We shifted from a more Western framing and “this is how we do it in Thomas’ field”, (e.g. silent attunements) to a more African way of being.
-While some participants strongly challenged the initial white western framing (in both this Lab and a parallel online training in collective trauma healing led by Thomas Hubl), our African facilitators: “The fact that the Pocket Project created a space with the intention to look at this issue, an openness about being influenced by their own European background and the wish to learn from and collaborate with the African perspectives, made it a process that does not qualify to be described as a neo-colonialist.
+While some participants strongly challenged the initial white western framing (in both this Lab and a parallel online training in collective trauma healing led by Thomas Hubl), our African facilitators write: “The fact that the Pocket Project created a space with the intention to look at this issue, an openness about being influenced by their own European background and the wish to learn from and collaborate with the African perspectives, made it a process that does not qualify to be described as a neo-colonialist.
 Neo-colonialism has to do with power over, the lab process expressed a process of power with, and the intention to unify, heal and transform.”
 Nevertheless, the challenges out to the Facilitation team were well made and resulted in a shift in awareness and practice within the Lab process.

 MOMENTS OF GRACE